Juicy Baked Chicken Breast

 A 6-ounce serving of chicken breast has 170 calories, 35 grams of protein, 3.6 grams of fat, and zero carbs.
 It also doesn’t contain any fiber, so it’s important to eat healthy complex carbs, such as vegetables, with chicken for a complete meal.

-Thickness and size affects cooking time
+Thickness and size affect cooking time

 If the chicken breasts are larger and thicker, they will take longer to cook.
 Smaller breast tenderloins take much less time to cook.
 The instructions in this baked chicken breast recipe are for average chicken breasts that are roughly 8 ounces, and about 1-inch thick.

-• Larger chicken breasts that are still 1-inch thickness should cook the same.
+- Larger chicken breasts that are still 1 inch thickness should cook the same.
 Add 5-10 minutes for extra thick chicken breasts, about 40 minutes total.

-• Thinner and smaller chicken breasts cook much faster, about 20-25 minutes total.
+- Thinner and smaller chicken breasts cook much faster, about 20-25 minutes total.

 Time-saving tips

-• Plan ahead and bring chicken breasts to room temp before you plan to cook, about 30 minutes, or do this while the oven is pre-heating.
+- Plan ahead and bring chicken breasts to room temp before you plan to cook, about 30 minutes, or do this while the oven is preheating.

-• If not defrosted, you can cook from frozen.
+- If not defrosted, you can cook from frozen.
 See below for tips on how to bake frozen chicken.

-• Cut larger chicken breast in half to reduce thickness and cooking time
+- Cut larger chicken breast in half to reduce thickness and cooking time

-• Bake at a higher temp such as 375, as baking time will be less.
+- Bake at a higher temp such as 375, as baking time will be less.
 However, it’s easier to overcook chicken at this temp.

-• Cook chicken breasts in bulk for leftovers, easy meal add-ins, or meal prep.
+- Cook chicken breasts in bulk for leftovers, easy meal add-ins, or meal prep.

 How to bake chicken breast from frozen